Torinkm/elevators-go-brrr/Update Log.md

 # ------------------------{Updates}------------------------
 # Aki
+Moved System concepts to a new folder inside main/Source
+# Sevryn
+Added Hire and Login / register systems made as a concept through flowgorithm
+# Aki
 Seperated Icons contents into 2 seperawte folders for the 2 different icons
 # Aki
 Moved Second Logo to Icons folder as well as adding a badge for the second icon